 Why Students Drink

 Although we think of college as a time when young adults experiment with alcohol, the college years are rarely the first time students have faced decisions about alcohol.
-According to the nationally representative Monitoring the Future Study, in 2017, 33 percent of high school seniors reported having had alcohol (more than just a few sips) within 30 days prior to the survey, and 19 percent reported binge drinking within the previous two weeks.
-Moreover, 87 percent of seniors said it would be fairly easy or very easy for them to obtain alcohol.
+According to the nationally representative Monitoring the Future Study, in 2021, 25 percent of high school seniors reported having had alcohol (more than just a few sips) within 30 days prior to the survey, and 12 percent reported binge drinking within the previous two weeks.

 Although alcohol use begins before students arrive at college, pressure to misuse alcohol may be intensified when a student starts college and is interacting with new peers, is exposed to new norms about alcohol use, and parents are less present.
 College students are in a life stage characterized by risk and testing their limits to find out who they are, living in a relatively unregulated environment surrounded by same age peers.
 The transition to college is a critical time for parents to intervene and work to prevent alcohol misuse.